mozilla/data-docs/src/cookbooks/clients_last_seen_bits.md

 This client has a bit set in both week 0 and in week 1, so logically this client can be considered retained; they should be counted in both the denominator and in the numerator for the "1-Week Retention" value on 2020-01-15.
-But how can we extract this usage per week information programmatically?
+But how can we extract this usage per week information in a query?

 Extracting the bits for a specific week can be achieved via UDF: